aktugchelekche/Project_Team_2/README.md

 ## Description of Our source of Data

-The datasets are composed of 2000 rows and 18 columns from two datasets.
-We can say that this dataset contains the Top 2000 songs from the period analyzed.
+The datasets are comprised of 2000 rows and 18 columns from two datasets.
+We can say that this dataset contains the Top 2000 songs from 2000-2019.
 To increase the depth of understanding of the data, we must first understand the content of each column present in the dataset.

 #### EDA